fspaolo/gfw-problem/README.md

 # Final thoughts

 Given the adoption of novel technologies and global scope of the project, significant challenges still remain.
 As the project develops, we will test and update our adopted strategies.
-A significant effort will be required to train and evaluate the CNN models at global scale; as well as generating optimal labeled training SAR data sets.
+A significant effort will be required to train and evaluate the CNN models at global scale, as well as generating *optimal* labeled training SAR data sets.

+<button name="button" onclick="http://www.google.com">Click me</button>

 The file [example.ipynb](example.ipynb) is a Jupyter Notebook with a simple exercise to test setting up, compiling (C code) and training a basic CNN on a cloud GPU instance.

 > **A word of caution.**
 > There is no guarantee that a deep learning approach will outperform a (standard) working method.
-An optimal DL model for a specific problem relies on numerous trial-and-error tests (i.e. brute force), where the model is tuned for the specific data in question.
+An optimal deep learning model for a specific problem relies on numerous trial-and-error tests (i.e. brute force), where the model is tuned for the specific data in question.
 Success heavily relies on a combination of creativity and domain expertise.

 <br/>